CoderZzz13/CASG/README.md

 feature discriminability.
 Second, a domain adaptation stage introduces a Gradient Reversal Layer (GRL) for adversarial learning, enabling the extraction of domain-invariant representations.
 Finally, mask back-projection and principal axis analysis are employed to estimate reliable grasp poses for robotic manipulation.
-In addition, we construct and release a large-scale TextureLess Bottle (TLB) dataset to fill the gap in this domain.
+In addition, we construct and release a large-scale TextureLess Bottle (TLB) dataset to fill the gap in this domain.
 Extensive experiments demonstrate that CMAG effectively alleviates feature sparsity and domain shift in complex industrial environments.
 RE-YOLO achieves mAP50-95 scores of 89.5% and 91.6% on the TLB and Snack Box datasets, respectively, outperforming DS-YOLO by 0.7% and 1.5%.
 In cross-domain tasks,